-At LCC, students may select beginning and advanced courses in a variety or artistic media, including drawing, graphic design, painting, photography, ceramics and pottery.
+At LCC, students may select beginning and advanced courses in a variety or artistic media, including design, drawing, ceramics, graphic design, painting and photography.
 A solid base in studio art combined with art history provides the basic liberal arts foundation essential for those interested in entering an art profession or transferring to complete a bachelor's degree in art.